 We are pleased to provide our second free guide to owning a first pond fish.
-This document outlines how to setup your new pond, choose new pond fish, introducing these fish, pond maintenace, pond fish diet, healthcare and more besides.
+This document outlines how to set up your new pond, choose new pond fish, introducing these fish, pond maintenance, pond fish diet, healthcare and more besides.
 Please enjoy………

-Congratulations for buying your very first pond fish, you have made a wise decision.
+Congratulations on buying your very first pond fish, you have made a wise decision.
 As a pet, fish can be extremely relaxing and enjoyable to watch and can even reduce your blood pressure.

 Compared to other pets, fish are unique in the sense that more time is spent observing them in their habitat, rather than physically interacting with them on a daily basis.